retro16/acsi2stm/doc/quick_start.md

 Installing the PCB
 ------------------

+### Powering the unit

+Power the unit via its USB-C port.
+It has no specific power requirements, so any 5V USB-C adapter (or PC) should be able to power the unit.

 ### Backup battery

 Before installing, insert a CR2032 battery in the socket.
 The battery is only